RaidasGrisk/cs50-harward/README.md

 # cs50-harward

-This is where I store solved problem sets of cs50:
+This is where I store solved problem sets of cs50 (cloned workspace of cs50 IDE):
 1. [**Problem set 1.**](/PSet1) Introduction to C.
 2. [**Problem set 2.**](/PSet2) Cryptography.
 3. [**Problem set 3.**](/PSet3)